buddhajjigae/Trivia-Ball/README.md

 To Do:
 ========================
 -Clean up the code and logic
+-Finish csv_script.py
--Allow for a more dynamic approach (ex. allow users to create the necessary folders in the location of their choice) -Incorporate the .csv data into a MySQL database -Incorporate Django and upload the data onto an interactive personal site -Add a virtual interactive betting system based upon the data and the next current game to be played
+-Allow for a more dynamic approach (ex. allow users to create the necessary folders in the location of their choice) -Incorporate the .csv data into a MySQL database -Incorporate Django and upload the data onto an interactive personal site -Add a virtual interactive betting system based upon the data and the next current game to be played on AWS